magento/devdocs-mbi/docs/import-api.md

       return client.push_data("users", [user]) # NOTE: the python library only pushes lists
 ```

-Putting it all together, we incorporate the `syncUser` function into our original script.
+Finally, incorporate the `syncUser` function into the original script.

 **Javascript:**